 RMBC has a culture of suppressing bad news and ignoring difficult issues.
 This culture is deep-rooted; RMBC goes to some length to cover up information and to silence whistle-blowers (p11)

-Writing about the creation of political myths, Ernst Cassirer (1946: 285) argued that in ‘primitive societies’, it was ‘not the individuals but the group’ that was ‘the moral subject’ whereby a sort of miasma or social contagion encouraged a crime to spread over the whole group.
-It was as a result of this group identity that ‘revenge and punishment’ was always directed to the group as a whole rather than specific individuals (Cassirer, 1946:285).

-But in some extracts some staff were praised in the report:
+When writing about the creation of political myths, Ernst Cassirer (1946: 285) argued that in ‘primitive societies’, it was not the individuals but the group which was ‘the moral subject’ whereby ‘a sort of miasma or social contagion’ developed and encouraged contamination of others.
+It was as a result of this collective identity that revenge and punishment was therefore directed to the group as a whole rather than specific individuals.
+However, it needs to be noted his was not always case in the Casey Report because in some parts staff were praised:

 Inspectors found many committed, hardworking and dedicated staff working for Rotherham Council including frontline staff and social workers.
 Inspectors acknowledge that it cannot be easy for them to go into work every day intending to do a good job… (p14)

-However, in the majority of cases, where individuals are commended, it is to demonstrate that these people were exceptions to the rule because they were acting in the face of significant pressure.
+Yet, in the majority of cases, where individuals were commended, it appeared as if they were being utilised to demonstrate that they were exceptions to the rule because they were acting in the face of significant pressure.

 Traits of Rotherham

-Problematic cultures

-The second discursive strategy to be used was ‘predicational’ which we applied to explore the way in which traits, characteristics, qualities and features of participants were ascribed to Rotherham in the report (ref).
-Casey identified that Rotherham had three main traits: a series of problematic cultures; an attitude of denial; and archaic attitudes and dispositions.
+The use of ‘predicational’ discursive strategies (Reisigl & Wodak, 2001: 44) was examined to understand the ways in which traits, characteristics, qualities and features of participants, or more specifically, of RMBC in its entirety, were presented in the report.
+Casey (2015) identified that RMBC had three main traits: a series of problematic cultures; an attitude of denial; and archaic attitudes and dispositions.

+A series of problematic cultures

-In fact, the word ‘culture’ appears 38 times in the Casey report.
+The word ‘culture’ appears 38 times in the Casey Report.
 In the overwhelming majority of these instances, it is used to depict problematic behaviours originating within, and specific to, the council.
 We are informed that Rotherham suffered from, ‘an archaic culture of sexism, bullying and discomfort around race’ (p9).
-This point is reinforced a page later when we are reminded that there was ‘a pervading culture of sexism, bullying and silencing debate’ (p10) which suppressed ‘bad news’ and ignored ‘difficult issues’, a problem which was not only ‘deep-rooted’ (p11) but stemmed from ‘a wider culture of clinging onto anything positive within Rotherham and not facing up to the truth of the situation’ (p24).
+This point is reinforced a page later when we are reminded that there was ‘a pervading culture of sexism, bullying and silencing debate’ (p10) which suppressed ‘bad news’ and ignored ‘difficult issues’.
+This problem which was not only ‘deep-rooted’ (p11) but stemmed from ‘a wider culture of clinging onto anything positive within Rotherham and not facing up to the truth of the situation’ (p24).

-Despite Casey acknowledging that culture is difficult to ‘inspect’ (p28), references are still nonetheless made throughout the rest of the report to an ‘unhealthy culture’ (p28), a ‘macho culture’ (p28), a ‘culture of shouting and abuse’ (p30), a ‘culture of not following up actions’ (p66), a ‘silo culture’ (p67) and ‘a culture of patronage and an unwillingness to tackle unacceptable conduct by some Councillors’ (p77).
+Although Casey acknowledged that culture is difficult to ‘inspect’ (p28), references are still nonetheless made throughout the report to an ‘unhealthy culture’ (p28), a ‘macho culture’ (p28), a ‘culture of shouting and abuse’ (p30), a ‘culture of not following up actions’ (p66), a ‘silo culture’ (p67) and ‘a culture of patronage and an unwillingness to tackle unacceptable conduct by some Councillors’ (p77).